aribrill/aribrill.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I'm an independent AI safety researcher working to improve humanity's scientific knowledge of advanced AI systems.
-My research currently focuses on creating mathematical and empirical models to study how AI systems develop internal representations of the world.
-My work is supported by a grant from the [Long-Term Future Fund](https://funds.effectivealtruism.org/funds/far-future) (EA Funds).
+I'm an AI safety researcher working to improve humanity's scientific knowledge of advanced AI systems.
+My research focuses on creating mathematical and empirical models to study how AI systems develop internal representations of the world.
+I'm currently a Research Affiliate at [Principles of Intelligence](https://pibbss.ai/).
+My work has been supported by the [Long-Term Future Fund](https://funds.effectivealtruism.org/funds/far-future).

 Previously, I was a NASA Postdoctoral Program Fellow at NASA Goddard Space Flight Center.
 At NASA, I used deep learning and statistical analysis to investigate high-energy extragalactic astrophysics, focusing on modeling the variability of gamma-ray emission powered by supermassive black holes.